nathanpower/wordflow-site/content/blog/finding-your-flow.md

 ---
 title: Finding Your Flow
-description: A post written for <a href="http://www.doctormarkrowe.com">Dr. Mark Rowe</a>
+description: Written for Dr. Marke Rowe
 author: Rob Power
 slug: finding-your-flow
-category: Dr. Mark Rowe
+category: Self Help
-date: '2016-22-01'
+date: '2016-22-02'
 ---
 # Finding Your Flow
 ## The Power of Flow for a Happier and More Successful Life